MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoparameterinfo-structure.md

 # CDaoParameterInfo Structure

 The `CDaoParameterInfo` structure contains information about a parameter object defined for data access objects (DAO).
+DAO 3.6 is the final version and it is considered obsolete.

 ## Syntax